tonyvict/tp/docs/DeveloperGuide.md

 * 4b.
 ClassRosterPro fails to remove lesson due to storage error.
    * 4b1.
 ClassRosterPro shows "Error removing lesson data".\
      Use case ends.
-* c.
-At any time, Tutor cancels the operation.
-   * c1.
-ClassRosterPro returns to command prompt without changes.\
-     Use case ends.

 ---